Ilocos Philippines Travel Guide

 Expansive coastal desert landscape for thrilling 4x4 trips and sandboarding.
 Excellent for photography.
 View Image.

-Saud Beach and Blue Lagoon (Maira-ira Beach) feature white sands and transparent waters for swimming and relaxation.
+Saud Beach and Blue Lagoon (Maira-ira Beach) feature white sands and open waters for swimming and relaxation.
 View Image.

 Unique white rock formations sculpted by waves and wind.
 Breathtaking natural scenery, offers unique photo opportunities.